 Greater Wellington will meet with each Crown agency annually to seek collaborative pest control opportunities and limitations.
-Where feasable a MOU will be established to formally agree on jointly funded programmes on pest organisms.
+Where feasable a Memorandum of Understanding will be established to formally agree on jointly funded programmes on pest organisms.

 18.6 Strategy costs